lorainelab/bioviz/README.md

 ### Developing this site ###

-The site is designed to be cloned into Web-accessible directories for development, testing, and deployment on the main bioviz.org site.
+The site is designed to be cloned into Web-accessible directories for development, testing, and (ultimately) deployment on the main bioviz.org site.

 To update or add content, clone this repository and deploy the cloned content using a Web server of your choice.